-Upon the recommendation of our Audit Committee, the Board has appointed EisnerAmper LLP as the Company's independent public auditor for the fiscal year ending December 31, 2018.
-Although the selection of auditor does not require ratification, the Board has directed that the appointment of EisnerAmper LLP be submitted to stockholders for ratification due to the significance of their appointment to the Company.
-A representative of EisnerAmper LLP is expected to be present at the Annual Meeting.
+Upon the recommendation of our Audit Committee, the Board has appointed Friedman LLP as the Company's independent public auditor for the fiscal year ending December 31, 2022.
+Although the selection of auditor does not require ratification, the Board has directed that the appointment of Friedman LLP be submitted to stockholders for ratification due to the significance of their appointment to the Company.
+A representative of Friedman LLP is expected to be present at the Annual Meeting.
 Such representative will have an opportunity to make a statement if so desired and will be available to respond to appropriate questions from stockholders.

-Approval of the ratification of our independent registered public accounting firm will require the affirmative vote of a majority of the votes cast on such proposal by the Shares present in person or represented by proxy at the Annual Meeting and entitled to vote thereon.
+Approval of the ratification of our independent registered public accounting firm will require the affirmative vote of a majority of the votes cast on such proposal by the shares present in person or represented by proxy at the Annual Meeting and entitled to vote thereon.
 A quorum must be present at the Annual Meeting for a valid vote.

-THE BOARD OF DIRECTORS, UPON THE RECOMMENDATION OF THE AUDIT COMMITTEE, RECOMMENDS A VOTE "FOR" THE RATIFICATION OF THE APPOINTMENT OF EISNERAMPER LLP AS INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE COMPANY FOR THE FISCAL YEAR ENDING DECEMBER 31, 2018.
-PROXIES SOLICITED BY THE BOARD WILL BE VOTED "FOR" RATIFICATION OF EISNERAMPER LLP AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM UNLESS STOCKHOLDERS SPECIFY A CONTRARY VOTE.
+THE BOARD OF DIRECTORS, UPON THE RECOMMENDATION OF THE AUDIT COMMITTEE, RECOMMENDS A VOTE "FOR" THE RATIFICATION OF THE APPOINTMENT OF FRIEDMAN LLP AS INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM FOR THE COMPANY FOR THE FISCAL YEAR ENDING DECEMBER 31, 2022.
+PROXIES SOLICITED BY THE BOARD WILL BE VOTED "FOR" THE RATIFICATION OF FRIEDMAN LLP AS THE COMPANY'S INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM UNLESS STOCKHOLDERS SPECIFY A CONTRARY VOTE.

-PROPOSAL 3 - APPROVAL OF THE AMENDED AND RESTATED 2010 EQUITY COMPENSATION PLAN
+PROPOSAL 3 - APPROVAL OF THE 2022 EQUITY COMPENSATION PLAN

-On April 12, 2018, our Board approved the amendment and restatement of our 2010 Plan which, if approved by our stockholders, will (i) increase the number of shares reserved for issuance under the 2010 Plan by 700,000 shares from 3,200,000 shares to 3,900,000 shares, and (ii) allow our Board to grant restricted stock awards and restricted stock units ("RSUs").
-The 2010 Plan, as proposed to be amended and restated (the "Amended and Restated 2010 Plan") is attached as Appendix A to this Proxy Statement.
+On April 11, 2022, our Board approved the amendment and restatement of our 2010 Plan, as renamed, the 2022 Equity Compensation Plan (the "2022 Plan"), which, if approved by our stockholders, will increase the number of shares reserved for issuance under the 2010 Plan by 1,000,000 shares.
+The 2022 Plan is attached as Appendix A to this Proxy Statement.

-As of April 16, there remained 91,159 shares available for future issuance under the 2010 Plan, which our Board has determined to be insufficient for the Company's growth.
+As of April 11, 2022, there remained 275,785 shares available for future issuance under the 2010 Plan, which our Board has determined to be insufficient for the Company's growth.

-Because grants under the 2010 Plan are within the discretion of the Compensation Committee at various future dates, it is not possible as of the date of this Proxy Statement to accurately determine future benefits that will be received by our executive officers and other plan participants.
+Because grants under the 2022 Plan will be within the discretion of the Compensation Committee at various future dates, it is not possible as of the date of this Proxy Statement to accurately determine future benefits that will be received by our executive officers and other plan participants.

-In setting the amount of shares proposed to be added to the 2010 Plan, our Compensation Committee and the Board considered the total amount of awards outstanding under existing grants and available for new awards, as well as anticipated stock award grants over the next three years.
-Our Compensation Committee believes that 700,000 additional shares is appropriate at this time to allow us to grant awards over the next three years.
+In setting the amount of shares proposed to be added to the 2022 Plan, our Compensation Committee and the Board considered the total amount of awards outstanding under existing grants and available for new awards, as well as anticipated stock award grants over the next year.
+Our Compensation Committee believes that 1,000,000 additional shares is appropriate at this time to allow us to grant awards over at least the next year.

 The Company believes that it has a strong business model and that it will continue to achieve improved financial operations and results in future years.
 In order to achieve this future success, the Company will need to attract, retain and motivate key personnel and potential hires.
 The Board believes that equity-based compensation will continue to be essential to permit the Company to successfully continue the pursuit of these objectives.
-Accordingly, the Board is proposing the Amended and Restated 2010 Plan to permit the continued issuance by the Company of equity-based compensation.
+Accordingly, the Board is proposing the 2022 Plan to permit the continued issuance by the Company of equity-based compensation.